drugstoreromance/drugstoreromance/README.md

 chronic mispeller please forgive me if you dont understand what ancient dialect may spawn from my keyboard

-i heavily identify as hit characters [tenma tsukasa](https://projectsekai.fandom.com/wiki/Tenma_Tsukasa) ! doubles pls limit interactions ,, unless if you sneak under my discomfort radar
+i heavily identify as hit characters [tenma tsukasa](https://projectsekai.fandom.com/wiki/Tenma_Tsukasa) ! doubles irdc if you int just dont make it awk/weird ,, unless if your molecular structures are detected by my discomfort radar

 oh yea btw please dont copy my ( ponytown ) skins ill sit n stare hopelessly if you do